 Go to the Garden page for information about the Garden and Outdoor Classroom.

-Garden Club meets Wednesdays at lunch in the Garden.
+Garden Club meets Thursdays at lunch in the Garden.
 Come eat and work.

 Community community meetings for PEEF and Children's Fund